 Ken is a nice guy.
 Good-humored and friendly.
 At Cannes and Sundance, he and I have taken to sitting in the same section of the audience--we both like the left rear--and I absorb the gusto with which Ken absorbs films.
 Yes.
 At the end of the year we've reviewed maybe 250 of them, and we all have our personal lists of the bests.
 We understand the Oscars are silly, that they're not really honoring the year's five best films, but what the hell: They're like a wrap party.
 Let everybody dress up and have a good time.

 Jack London's beloved yacht "Snark"

 Besides, they're fun.
 We shouldn't even be movie critics if we don't have a soft spot for movie stars.
 And if a slumdog underdog wins, it feels good.
 Never mind if the "best film" won.
-Many years, it isn't even nominated. ("Synecdoche, NY" would be an excellent example.)
+Many years, it isn't even nominated. ("Synecdoche, New York" would be an excellent example.)
 Five films were nominated, and "Slumdog Millionaire" won, and there were the filmmakers and the whole cast, including the kids, up there on the stage, along with India's beloved musical superstar A. R. Rahman, and of course it made me feel great.

 The Oscars played well at his house, Ken wrote.
 At my house, too.
 "Weren't they terrific?"
 Chaz said.
 Reading through the comments on my Oscar blog entry, I found that most of my readers expressed delight with the show.
 Scanning other blogs, same thing.
 Talking to ordinary people, more praise.
 I can't remember a year when so many people volunteered that they had enjoyed the program.
 Ordinary people, not Hollywood insiders, back-biters, self-haters, fault-finders and snarkers.
 You know, the West Coast Elite.